 About the Center

-In the twenty-first century the U.S. National Guard has undergone an epic transformation from a status as largely “weekend warriors” and disaster first responders, to a kinetic battlefield force in combat of all types.
+In the twenty-first century the U.S. National Guard has undergone an epic transformation from a status as largely “weekend warriors” and disaster first responders, to a kinetic battlefield force in combat operations of all types.
 This change in the role of the Guard has formed a quiet revolution in the way that the United States fights its wars.
 It also has transformed the relationships between the Guard and the local communities it has hereditarily served.

 The Center’s Mission